 To date, Aspen University has provided multiple regulatory bodies with requested records and data and Aspen University will willingly comply with the DEAC's continued oversight through the show cause period.
 The maximum length of the show cause remediation period is up to two years or 150% of the length of the Institution's longest program.
-DEAC expects to schedule its review of Aspen University's response to the show cause directive and the associated record within the next six to nine months.
 During the show cause remediation period, Aspen University remains fully accredited.
-DEAC expected Aspen to submit its response to the Show Cause Directive, May 19, 2023, which it submitted timely, and conducted a site visit on June 13, 2023.
+DEAC expected Aspen to submit its response to the Show Cause Directive on May 19, 2023, which it submitted timely, and conducted a site visit on June 13, 2023.
 Aspen received the Chair's Report on August 8, 2023, and responded to it timely on September 8, 2023.

 On September 7, 2023, Aspen received notification from DEAC that it had expanded the original Show Cause Directive's focus on Standard XI.E to include all of Standard XI due to a heightened concern with fiscal resources and management.
-Aspen University is expected to provide additional related information by October 4, 2023, and during the full reaccreditation site visit currently scheduled for October 19, 2023.
+Aspen University provided additional related information by October 4, 2023, and again during the full reaccreditation site visit on October 19, 2023.
+Aspen University received the Chair's Report on February 6, 2024 and submitted its Response on March 6, 2024.
+Aspen was noticed on April 25, 2024 that the Show Cause Directive will be reviewed at the June 2024 Commission meeting and that action on its application for reaccreditation will be deferred until January 2025.
+Additional requested information is due June 1, 2024, and December 1, 2024, respectively.